Guided search - Assistive Products

-Orthoses are externally applied devices used to modify the structural and functional characteristics of the neuro-muscular and skeletal systems; prostheses are externally applied devices used to replace, wholly or in part, an absent or deficient body segment.; Included are, e.g., body-powered and externally powered external orthoses, prostheses, cosmetic prostheses and orthopaedic footwear.; Excluded are endo-prostheses, which are not part of this International Standard.
+Orthoses are externally applied devices used to modify the structural and functional characteristics of the neuromusculoskeletal systems; prostheses are externally applied devices used to replace, wholly or in part, an absent or deficient body segment.
+In

-Assistive products for transporting objects in the workplace, see >28 06; Assistive products for hoisting and repositioning objects in workp
+Products intended to facilitate a person’s performance of a task requiring the movement or manipulation of an object.
+Assistive products for transporting objects in workplaces, see >28 06.
+Assistive products for hoisting and repositioning objects in workp

 Products intended to control or modify specific elements of the physical environment or to measure the conditions and components of the natural or physical environment.
 Furniture (e.g. chairs, beds or tables) or construction-related products (e.g. light.